spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

   `xml_import:parse` (this is the default setting).
 If your corpus files are in plain text, you should choose `text_import:parse` instead.

-- `import.document_annotation` specifies the annotation representing _one text document_, and any automatic text-level
+- `import.text_annotation` specifies the annotation representing _one text_, and any automatic text-level
   annotations will be attached to this annotation.
 For XML source files this refers to one of the XML elements.
 For plain text source files a default `text` root annotation will be created automatically, and you won't have to change this setting.

     > [!NOTE]
     > This setting automatically sets the `text` [class](#annotation-classes).
 If you want to use an automatic
-    > annotation as the document annotation, you should not use this setting, and instead set the `text` class directly.
+    > annotation as the text annotation, you should not use this setting, and instead set the `text` class directly.

 - `import.encoding` specifies the encoding of the source files.
 It defaults to UTF-8.